canonical/checkbox/checkbox-ng/docs/glossary.rst

     attachment

-        Attachments are a special type of a Job that can creates an attachment record in the submission.xml file.
+        Attachments are a special type of a Job that can creates an attachment record in the submission reports.
 They are commonly used to include basic system information files and output of certain commands which can aid in system certification.